Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.6 Larger build with more components; patience helps.
+Assembly 3.6 Large build with more pieces; patience helps.

-Seat depth fit 3.8 The oversized layout favors loungers over perch sitters.
+Seat depth fit 3.8 Oversized layout favors loungers.

-Durability 4.0 Solid enough for daily seating and regular sleeper use.
+Durability 4.0 Solid for daily seating and guest use.

 Repositioning 3.3 Best placed once and left there.

-Cleaning 3.9 The seams and storage areas add detail work.
+Cleaning 3.9 Seams and storage areas add detail work.

-Value 4.2 The sleeper and storage functions add real utility.
+Value 4.2 Sleeper and storage functions add real utility.

 Overall 3.8 Most versatile, least movable.